mesnardo/snake/README.md

 # scripts

-A collection of Python and bash scripts used to process the numerical solution of simulations run with one of the following code:
+A personal collection of Python and bash scripts used to process the numerical solution of simulations run with one of the following code:
 * [PetIBM](https://github.com/barbagroup/PetIBM)
 * [cuIBM](https://github.com/barbaGroup/cuIBM)
 * [IBAMR](https://github.com/IBAMR/IBAMR)
 * [OpenFOAM](www.openfoam.com)

+To install the package:

+  > python setup.py install

 Some of the Python scripts call the environment variable `$SCRIPTS`.
 The variable can set by adding the following line to your `.bashrc`